-- globally significant uplifted marine terraces that range from a depth of 180m to 400m above sea level.
-The terraces which were formed by tectonic uplift, global climate change and sea level fluctuations are well conserved; - globally significant levels of endemism, particularly in groups like Polymita snails, reptiles and amphibians; - outstanding pristine scenic vistas from land and sea with cliffs up to 100m high; - unique xerophytic coastal ecosystems on uplifted marine terraces; - deep front reefs and coral crests in extremely clear waters on old submarine terraces; - karst features including caves, canyons, and sinkholes (up to 77m deep); - sizeable areas of intact tropical island forest with considerable altitudinal diversity stretching from altitudes of a few hundred meters to sea level; and - important cultural values associated with nationally important historical events and archaeological sites.
+- globally significant uplifted marine terraces that range from a depth of 180m to 360m above sea level.
+The terraces which were formed by tectonic uplift, global climate change and sea level fluctuations are well conserved; - globally significant levels of endemism, particularly in groups like reptiles and amphibians; - outstanding pristine scenic vistas from land and sea with cliffs up to 100m high; - unique xerophytic coastal ecosystems on uplifted marine terraces; - deep front reefs and coral crests in extremely clear waters on old submarine terraces; - karst features including caves, canyons, and sinkholes (up to 77m deep); - sizeable areas of intact tropical island forest with considerable altitudinal diversity stretching from altitudes of a few hundred meters to sea level: - a number of important archaeological sites; and - interesting contemporary cultural values as it includes the nationally important site of Fidel Castro's "desembarco" in 1956 where he and a group of 82 revolutionaries landed after sailing from Mexico.
+At the site there is a replica of his boat (the Granma, which gives the park its name).